-Commitment to Equity and the Reduction of Disparities in Access, Quality and Treatment Outcomes for Marginalized Populations
+Commitment to Equity and the Reduction of Disparities in Access, Quality and Treatment Outcomes for Marginalized Populations a) Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a

-- A. Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a culturally responsive trauma-informed way. - B. Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations. - C. Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
-Information provided should include the individual's title, organizational positioning and their planned activities for coordinating these efforts). - D. Provide the diversity, inclusion, equity, cultural and linguistic competence plan for this program (as outlined in the National CLAS Standards).
-Plan should include information in the following domains: - i. workforce diversity (data-informed recruitment); - ii. workforce inclusion: - iii. reducing disparities in access quality, and treatment outcomes in the patient population; - iv. soliciting input from diverse community stakeholders, organizations and persons with lived experience.

-- v. efforts to adequately engage underserved foreign-born individuals and families in the project's catchment area as identified in (XXXX). - vi. how stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan.

-Discuss how the plan will be regularly reviewed and updated.
+- culturally responsive trauma-informed way. - b) Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations. - c) Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
+Information provided should include the individual's title, organizational positioning and their planned activities for coordinating these efforts). - d) Provide the diversity, inclusion, equity, cultural and linguistic competence plan for this program (as outlined in the National CLAS Standards).
+The plan should include information in the following domains: - Workforce diversity (data-informed recruitment) - Workforce inclusion - Reducing disparities in access quality, and treatment outcomes in the patient population - Soliciting input from diverse community stakeholders, organizations and persons with lived experience - Efforts to adequately engage underserved foreign-born individuals and families in the project's catchment area as identified in 5.4.2. - How stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan - Discuss how the plan will be regularly reviewed and updated.